 | Support | Ticket waits of weeks — their most-cited complaint | Fast human support as a written promise |

-| Interface | Users say it "feels like 2005" — extra clicks | Modern, fast, low-click — built this year |
+| Interface | Dated interface, more clicks per task | Modern, fast, low-click — built this year |

 | AI | Newsletter drafting only, added late | AI-native — drafting, reporting & at-risk alerts built in |